 The most immediate critical threat to African elephants, rhinos, apes and other endangered wildlife is large-scale poaching and the organised criminal networks which traffic in these animals.

-Although national laws and international treaties protect these species throughout their range, two key factors prevent them from making a difference on the ground - the weak application of relevant laws to arrest wildlife criminals, and the failure of criminal courts to hand down sentences which not only take significant wildlife traffickers out of action, but which also act as a deterrent.
+Although national laws and international treaties protect these species throughout their range, two key factors prevent them from making a difference on the ground – the weak application of relevant laws to arrest wildlife criminals, and the failure of criminal courts to hand down sentences, which not only take significant wildlife traffickers out of action, also acts as a deterrent.
 Widespread corruption feeds this process.

 EAGLE first succeeded in Cameroon through the LAGA project, where from a decade of no wildlife prosecutions, one major trafficker has been prosecuted every week since 2003.
-Since then, this project has been replicated in eight other countries, linked together under the EAGLE Network:
+Since then, this project has been replicated in nine other countries, linked together under the EAGLE Network: Republic of Congo, Gabon, Guinea, Togo, Benin, Senegal, Uganda, Ivory Coast, and Burkina Faso.

 To date, this pioneering work has won numerous international awards and resulted in the arrest and incarceration of hundreds of wildlife criminals, often with maximum sentences being handed down by the courts.